 - This sample schedule assumes a lack of language upon entry.
 A student with AP Latin will likely be able to move faster.
 However, even students with no prior knowledge of Latin or Greek can embark on this major and continue their coursework in either specialization. - This four-year plan shows the Classical Languages specialization.
 However, adapting to a Classical Civilizations specialization is easy: substitute electives for the specific Latin and Greek courses. - While the major can be taken in almost any order, the introduction and core courses really are foundational for majors.
 CLAS 107 and CLAS 108 are each offered once per year, in alternating semesters.
 CLAS 235 is offered every year, while CLAS 336 is offered every other year.
-Since students must take at least two of these courses, you have some flexibility and choice. - Higher level courses in Greek and Latin are small, but are not cancelled due to low enrollment; they always run. - If there isn't a course you are interested in taking being offered, you can ask a professor to supervise an independent research and study course.
+Since students must take at least two of these courses, you have some flexibility and choice. - Higher level courses in Greek and Latin are small, but are not cancelled due to low enrollment. - Ask to supervise an independent research and study course if a course you're interested in isn't offered.